cmaher92/launch_school/coursework/rb129/topics/practice.md

 bob.add_new_pet(Pet.new('spot'))
 ```

-This code demonstrates the use of collaborator objects, specifically with the `@pets` instance variable which is an `Array` of `Pet` objects.
+This code demonstrates the use of collaborator objects, specifically how `Person` has-a `Pet` association.

 * On line 19 a new `Person` class in instantiated and assigned to the local variable `bob`